ajarara/circe-actions/README.md

 The first block is a significant improvement to the second (the way it is now).
 Barriers to implementing this are figuring out how to replace symbols like :symbol with the respective (plist-get easy-args :symbol) call.
 This isn't a trivial macro, and I'm not totally comfortable with writing them in the first place, but it would be a great finishing touch that would make this project something to be proud of.

+After implementing the above, an additional nicety would be to emulate iptables chains.
+This cuts down on the problem of 'how to interactively remove errant rules'